parkjessie/New-repo/README.md

 #### Create Task (Week 0)
 * Created python menu options which include animation submenu, matrix, and swap
 * Submenu includes the boat animation and a person animation
+* Connecting code to replit and successfully running it on the webstie